My Cat Ate Dracaena What Should I Do?

 If you know or suspect your cat has eaten dracaena leaves, then it’s a good idea to call the vet.
 The main reason is that the combination of vomiting/drooling/diarrhea can lead to serious dehydration in your fur baby.
 This can be a serious problem if left untreated.

 At this point, you may be wondering if it’s necessary to get rid of your dracaena plant(s).
 Not necessarily.
-You may consider keeping the plant in a room with the door closed.
-This way your kitty won’t be able to eat the leaves.
+It is important to keep all dracaena plants well out of reach of your pets, where there is no chance of them being able to eat them.
+This way your kitty won’t be able to eat the plant.
 Your plant and your cat will both be happier this way!